GewoonJaap/shopify-product-tracker/README.md

-# shopify-product-tracker
+# Shopify Product Tracker

- Track shopify stores to see if products got added/removed
+Tracks new products on Shopify stores and sends a notification to NTFY.